Marvel Universe: Supernatural creatures

 Also abundant in the Marvel Universe are legendary creatures such as gods, demons and vampires.
 The 'gods' of most polytheistic pantheons are powerful, immortal human-like races residing in other dimensions who visited Earth in ancient times, and became the basis of many legends.
 However, all of these 'gods' share a common ancestry and connection to Earth due to Gaea, the primeval Elder Goddess that infused her life essence into all living things on Earth.
-Gaea is known by various names and appearances in other cultures and among the various pantheons, but she is the same being.
-As a result, she is a member of every polytheistic pantheon of 'gods' worshiped by humans.
 Besides mythological gods, many deities made up by Marvel writers exist as well, such as the Dark Gods, enemies of the Asgardians.
-The Dark Gods are a race of 'gods' that have been worshiped by extraterrestrial races.
-Well-known alien races like the Shi'ar and Skrulls also have beings they worship as 'gods', though little has been revealed about them.

-Many persons and beings have falsely pretended to be gods or demons during history; in particular, none of the ones claiming to be major figures from Judeo-Christian beliefs have turned out to be the real article, although several angels have appeared in recent years, as well as an apparent true rebellion and expulsion of angels from a higher realm known as Paradise, proving that some form of Heaven and Hell do exist in this Universe, seemingly like those in keeping with common real-world religious belief.
-Similarly, demons are evil magical beings who take affairs in the matters of the universe.
-Some of the most powerful are Blackheart, Mephisto, Nightmare, Satannish, Thog the Nether-Spawn and Zom.
+Angels and demons have appeared throughout the franchise, with some form of Heaven and Hell existing on other planes in the Universe.
+Some notable demons include Blackheart, Mephisto, Nightmare, and Satannish.
 There are also powerful benevolent mystical entities such as the Vishanti; or amoral and malevolent entities who are not truly demonic, such as Dormammu and the Octessence, or ones heavily drawing upon the mythologies of H. P. Lovecraft and Robert E. Howard.
 Some supernatural beings, entities and human characters created by Lovecraft and Howard, who were friends and influenced each other's work, have been adapted by Marvel and include Abdul Alhazred, Conan the Barbarian Nyarlathotep and Set.
 Some deities or demonic beings that are original characters of Marvel have been heavily influenced by these mythologies, such as Shuma-Gorath.